-Let me start by saying this… A cat that cannot pee is a cat that’s going to die, unless appropriate veterinary medical care is obtained immediately.
+A cat that cannot pee is a cat that’s going to die, unless appropriate veterinary medical care is provided immediately.

-Urethral obstruction is a very severe, very acute, very critical medical emergency.
+Urethral obstruction is a severe, acute, and critical medical emergency.

 What are the signs that my cat may have a urethral obstruction?